Ugley

-Ugley is a small village and civil parish in the non-metropolitan district of Uttlesford in Essex, England.
-It is about 2 mi north from Stansted Mountfitchet, and situated between Saffron Walden and Bishop's Stortford.
-Within the parish is the village of Ugley Green, 1.5 mi to the south.
+Ugley is a village and civil parish in Uttlesford district of Essex, England.
+It is about 2 mi north of Stansted Mountfitchet, and situated between Saffron Walden and Bishop's Stortford.
+Within the parish is the village of Ugley Green, 1.5 mi to the south of Ugley itself.
+At the 2021 census the parish had a population of 468.

 Ugley was first recorded in 1041 as "Uggele".
-It appears in the Domesday Book as "Ugghelea".
+It appears in the Domesday Book of 1086 as "Ugghelea", in the ancient hundred of Claverling.
 The name probably means "woodland clearing of a man named Ugga."
 Within Ugley there are several buildings of the 16th and 17th centuries.
 The Grade II* listed church, St Peter's, has a 13th-century nave and a Tudor brick tower.
 Orford House is a Grade II* listed building built by Edward Russell, 1st Earl of Orford, c.1700.

 The village's name has been noted on lists of unusual place names.
+Ugley has been described as "very pretty" and "a very scenic part of Essex".
+A local noted the nearby village of Nasty and recalled a local headline once declared that an Ugley woman had married a Nasty man.

 Cycling

 There is a cycling time trial course which starts close to Ugley.
 The village is home to several bungalows or "huts" owned by long-established cycling clubs based in Essex and Greater London.